Skip to main content

 Generating Trash IDs

-Trash IDs should be unique.
-You can generate UUIDs using:
+Trash IDs must be unique across all your custom formats.
+You can generate UUIDs:

 uuidgen | tr '[:upper:]' '[:lower:]'